bcosca/fatfree/readme.md

 Fat-Free generates its own HTML error pages, with stack traces to help you with debugging.
 Here's an example:-

->##Internal Server Error
+>###Internal Server Error
-><i>The configuration file test.cfg was not found</i>
+>*The configuration file test.cfg was not found*

 >&bull; var/html/dev/index.php:16 Base::config('test.cfg')

 If you feel it's a bit too plain or wish to do other things when the error occurs, you may create your own custom error handler:-

     $f3->set('ONERROR',
-        function myErrorHandler() {
+        function() {
             // custom error handler code goes here
             // use this if u want to display errors in a
-        // format consistent with your site's theme
+            // format consistent with your site's theme }
-        }
     );